Skatterbrainz/CMWT/_InstallGuide.md

  *	Open SQL Server Management Studio
  *	Connect to the CM database instance
- *	Create a new Database named “CMWT”
+ *	Create a new Database named "CMWT"
  *	Click File / Open
  *	Browse to locate the file *"cmwt_db_setup.sql"*
  *	When it opens in SSMS, click Run (or press F5)